Third Cinema: Manifestos

-There are four manifestos accredited to beginning the genre of Third Cinema: Glauber Rocha's "Aesthetic of Hunger" (1965), Julio García Espinosa's "For an Imperfect Cinema" (1969), "Problems of Form and Content in Revolutionary Cinema" (1976) by Jorge Sanjinés, and finally "Toward a Third Cinema" (1969) by Fernando Solanas and Octavio Getino.
-Although all four define the broad and far reaching genre, Solanas and Getino's “Toward a Third Cinema” is well known for its political stance and outline of the genre.
+There are multiple manifestos accredited to beginning the genre of Third Cinema: Glauber Rocha's Aesthetic of Hunger (1965), Julio García Espinosa's For an Imperfect Cinema (1969), Problems of Form and Content in Revolutionary Cinema (1976) by Jorge Sanjinés, and finally Why Third Cinema?
+(1969) and Toward a Third Cinema (1969) by Fernando Solanas and Octavio Getino.
+Although all define the broad and far reaching genre, Solanas and Getino's Toward a Third Cinema is well known for its political stance and outline of the genre.

 "Toward a Third Cinema"

 Explaining the neo-colonialist dilemma and the need for "a cinema of subversion" or "a revolutionary cinema", "Toward a Third Cinema" begins by explaining the dilemma that the anti-imperialist film-maker is left with a paradoxical need to survive within as well as subvert "the System"."Third cinema is, in our opinion, the cinema that recognizes in that struggle the most gigantic cultural, scientific, and artistic manifestation of our time, the great possibility of constructing a liberated personality with each people as the starting point – in a word, the decolonization of culture."Solanas and Getino define the problem with 'the System' (the political and cultural authorities in place) as being one that reduces film to a commodity that exists to fill the needs of the film industry that creates them—mainly in the United States.
 This "spectator cinema" continues a lack of awareness within the masses of a difference between class interests or "that of the rulers and that of the nation".
 To the authors, films of 'the System' do not function to change or move the culture forward; they function to maintain it.